 A combination of academic study and field experience conducted in selected settings among centers of world religionists in the Research Triangle Area and/or Washington, D.C.
 2 semester hrs.
 Prerequisites: 2220 or 2222 or by permission of the instructor.
-P/F.
+3 semester hrs.